pyrooka/aruco-detector/README.md

 but this is highly depends on my spare time.

 ## Note
 The ID of a recognized marker won't be the same as in the native [ArUco](https://www.uco.es/investiga/grupos/ava/node/26) library.
 So before you use this, check your marker's ID in with the lib.

+There is no pose estimation yet.

 ## Usage
 ```javacsript